Memories of the Phonograph

 The original book (unpublished) focused on phonograph advertising and the "B-side" of the phonograph's history including how the phonograph was marketed, how it changed the definition of home and personal entertainment and how the phonograph continued to evolve in the popular culture revolution of recorded sound.

-Using a website and digital components means that Phonographia.com doesn't have the tangible qualities of a book.
+Using a website and digital components means that Phonographia.com obviously doesn't have the tangible qualities of a book.
 A digital recording, likewise, doesn't have the tangible experience of actually playing a record on a phonograph.

 All, of course, unimaginable in a book.

-Phonographia.com is also easy to update: Find a new connection, add, edit; find a new connection, add, edit; and repeat like a broken record.
-It's been a project based on what I see, remember, connect and then paste into the website...which also means it has limitations at each of those steps because of its author.
+It's been a project based on what I see, read, remember, connect and then paste into the website...which also means it has limitations at each of those steps because of its solo author.

-How soon will Phonographia.com become a web artifact?
-Sooner than later I would guess, but perhaps even then it could still be viewed on something like the Internet Archive's Way Back Machine -- which in my case would be synchronistic since I was always a fan of Sherman and Mr. Peabody.
+Sooner than many would guess.
+But perhaps, even then, Phonographia can still be viewed on something like the Internet Archive's Way Back Machine -- which in my case would be synchronistic since I was always a fan of Sherman and Mr. Peabody.

-Who knows when the Internet itself will become part of the "Dead Media Project".
+And who knows when the Internet itself will become part of the "Dead Media Project".

 At that point (if I was still here) I'd probably be saying that a book would have been a better idea than a website.